jjvanzon/JJs-Music-Production-2020/README.md

 - Artist name: "DJayJ"
 - Album name: "OLDMUS~1"
 - Song names:
-  - Might keep the original names without leading number or file extension.
+  - Might keep the original file names without leading number or file extension.
   - Or use the song name from inside the Impulse Tracker file, if it exists.
   - The Bussel2 song was originally called TryOut4 ~~, which I might like better, because Bussel is a public place where I played it once.~~